mattywausb/ElBanquos_ChristmasLight/README.md

   * Random transformation order and timing of the pixels
   * Asynchronous and overlapping transformation of the pixels
   * Random hold time for one picture
+* Fireworks for new years eve
+  * countdown clock
+  * multiple simulations of fireworks
 * Testmodes to check
   * correct pixel position
   * Pictures